There has been a huge number of the best drummers in history, but very few compared to the legacy left by Clyde Stubblefield.

-Each one of them had a unique style they brought on the table, and by merging their ideas, they featured among the most famous drummers of all time.
+Each one of them had a unique style they brought to the table, and by merging their ideas, they featured among the most famous drummers of all time.
 They each had a complimentary style for one another, which greatly matched the band’s best styles.

 Once Amir “Questlove” Thomson, had something to talk about, Stubblefield and Starks.
-He stated that Starks was the Beatles to Clyde’s stones, adding that Stark was a clean shuffle drummer to complimented Clyde’s free-jazz left hand.
+He stated that Starks was the Beatles to Clyde’s stones, adding that Stark was a clean shuffle drummer to compliment Clyde’s free-jazz left hand.
 Hence, the pair worked better together than any other drummer would.

 This is why their contribution to the Browns’ growth and development is widely appreciated.
 It was all about their coordination and how they worked together.
-And even though Clyde remained the most recognized member of the band, it is clear the two had a huge compliment to each other’s success.
+And even though Clyde remained the most recognized member of the band, it is clear the two had a huge complement to each other’s success.

-In each piece, they came up with a unique style of playing that left everyone requesting for more.
+In each piece, they came up with a unique style of playing that left everyone requesting more.
 And their time in the studio has borne so much for the band as well as the industry.

 They dictated the entire feel of the hip-hop Golden Era, letting their innovations flow through the ages.
 Again, it is not their style that has been emulated by most subsequent drummers who wished to be greater in what they do.